johnnyw66/acnh-helper/README.md

 sure that there is a break in the middle of the DIL.

-The internal pullup resistor mode is used for the C PORT pins - so there's no need to use external resistors.
+The internal pull-up resistor mode is used for the C PORT pins - so there's no need to use external resistors.

 (Note: One external 500 ohm resistor is used on D Port for an optional LED indicator)

 #### Thanks

-Thanks to xxx for his snowball post including his code and documentation.
+Thanks to 'Bertrand Fan' for his snowball post including his code and documentation.

+Below is a quote from his project and I wish to extend my thanks to him and to those people he mentioned below.

-A full writeup is of his project is [here](https://medium.com/@bertrandom/automating-zelda-3b37127e24c8).
+"A full writeup is of his project is [here](https://medium.com/@bertrandom/automating-zelda-3b37127e24c8).

 Thanks to Shiny Quagsire for his [Splatoon post printer](https://github.com/shinyquagsire23/Switch-Fightstick) and progmem for his [original discovery](https://github.com/progmem/Switch-Fightstick).

 Thanks to [exsilium](https://github.com/bertrandom/snowball-thrower/pull/1) for improving the command structure, optimizing the waiting times, and handling the failure scenarios.
-It can now run indefinitely!
+It can now run indefinitely!"

+Please do let me know if I have omitted to thank anyone!

 Johnny Wilson, Sussex, UK.
 June 2020